thoughtbot/testing-rails/book/introduction/test_driven_development.md

 #### Improved Design

 That TDD itself improves design is arguable (and many have argued it).
-In reality, a knowledge of object oriented design priciples paired with TDD aids design.
+In reality, a knowledge of object oriented design principles paired with TDD aids design.
 TDD helps you recognize coupling up front.
 Object oriented design principles, like dependency injection, help you write your code in ways that reduce this coupling, making your code easier to test.
 It turns out that code